protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

     default instance of a message can be used as a factory by calling its `New()` method.

+### Abseil flag support {#absl-flags-messages}

+`Message` objects have native support for Abseil's flag parse/unparse logic.
+They can be used as the type for `ABSL_FLAG` declarations.
+The flag syntax is `:format,options...:value` where:

+-   `format` is one of `text`, `serialized`.
+-   `options` is a possibly-empty list of options.
+Each format has its supported options.
+-   `value` is the payload in the specified format.

+The valid options are:

+*   For `text`:
+    -   `base64`: indicates that `value` is encoded as base64.
+    -   `ignore_unknown`: when specified, unknown field/extensions are dropped.
+        Otherwise, they cause a parse failure.
+*   For `serialized`:
+    -   `base64`: indicates that `value` is encoded as base64.
+It is recommended to use `serialized` with `base64` given that passing binary data in shells is difficult and error prone.

+Note that flag support for message types is not provided for `LITE_RUNTIME` configurations.

 ### Nested Types {#nested-types}

 A message can be declared inside another message.
 For example: